JohnErnsthausen/DASSL/README.md

-DASSL ODE and DAE numerical integration software
+DASSL ODE and DAE
 ===============================================

+##  Numerical Integration Software

 This is fortran 77 codes.
 Nontheless gfortran in the package